ECCO-GROUP/ECCO-v4-Configurations/README.md

 ### Release 4: 1992-2017

-ECCO version 4 release 4 extends the estimation time period through 2017, includes new/updated observational data:
-GRACE ocean bottom pressure, altimetry sea surface height, in situ temperature/salinity profiles, Aquarius sea surface salinity, sea surface temperature, sea-ice concentration, mean dynamic topography, global mean sea level & ocean mass.
+ECCO version 4 release 4 extends the estimation time period through 2017, includes new/updated observational data: GRACE ocean bottom pressure, altimetry sea surface height, in situ temperature/salinity profiles, Aquarius sea surface salinity, sea surface temperature, sea-ice concentration, mean dynamic topography, global mean sea level & ocean mass.

 The atmosphere pressure forcing is added to the estimate post optimization.
-Daily outputs are generated to allow dalily budget calculations.
+The product has daily outputs of the estimate, including budget terms, to allow for daily budget calculations.

 ### devel:
 The devel directory contains pieces of code that are useful, but not checked into the main MITgcm repository.